dortania/Wireless-Buyers-Guide/Kext.md

 Note:
 * Apple Airport and Fenvi cards do not need these kexts
-* OpenCore order is alphebtical: Injector -> Data -> RAM
+* OpenCore order is alphabetical: Injector -> Data -> RAM